TaikiSan21/PAMpal/docs/README.md

 - [Data processing: Next steps][next-steps-processing] Adding GPS data, assigning species ID, and more info on how to access and manipulate your data
+- [Case Studies][case-studies] Some tutorials of working through a specific problem, great for examples of manipulating `AcousticStudy` objects and seeing how to program with your data

 *Sections below are still under construction*